-With the election of seven new City Councillors in late 2018, members decided to collectively write a letter to all Councillors.

-Inviting City Departments into OYEC meetings based on current Term of Council priorities, including: Community and Social Services re: Housing & Homelessness Strategy, Ottawa Next: Beyond 2036, and the new downtown library project.
+- > With the election of seven new City Councillors in late 2018, members decided to collectively write a letter to all Councillors. - "This letter introduces OYEC and its goals for the upcoming year, and encourages Counselors to visit an OYEC meeting in 2019 so the committee can work with elected officials to make Ottawa and all of its wards a better city for youth. - "The letter will be sent to Council in March 2019 by Councillor Fleury. - Improving the Councillor Meet & Greet format, a yearly event held between City Councillors and OYEC members, to include a presentation on current priorities by OYEC members and guided conversations. - Inviting City Departments into OYEC meetings based on current Term of Council priorities, including: Community and Social Services re: Housing & Homelessness Strategy, Ottawa Next: Beyond 2036, and the new downtown library project.